The Best Peacock Original Series

 The Amber Ruffin Show

-The Amber Ruffin Show immediately established itself as one of the funniest shows in late night when it first launched on Peacock.
+The Amber Ruffin Show immediately established itself as one of the funniest shows in late night when it first launched on Peacock in 2020.
 It helps that the show is nothing but comedy—no guest interviews, no bands, just a monologue and comedy sketches featuring writer/performer Amber Ruffin.
 If you’ve seen her on Late Night with Seth Meyers, you know how charming and disarming Ruffin can be—she’s almost preternaturally cheerful, using that effervescence as cover for precision strikes against racism, systemic oppression, and the many indignities and traumas of the Trump age.
-That contrast works wonderfully during her brief appearances on Late Night, and she’s been able to scale it out for her half-hour show without undermining it at all. —Garrett Martin
+That contrast works wonderfully during her brief appearances on Late Night, and she was able to scale it out for her half-hour show without undermining it at all. —Garrett Martin

 Dr. Death

-Whatever you think you know about the medical field will be upended by the Peacock series Dr. Death.
-And that after watching these eight episodes, you may never want to go to the doctor again.
-The limited series is more unnerving than any horror movie.
+Whatever you think you know about the medical field will be upended by the series Dr. Death.
+And that after watching the show, you may never want to go to the doctor again.
+The series is more unnerving than any horror movie.

-The writing, directing, and performances combine to make a taunt eight hours of TV, one that you will most likely quickly binge your way through.
+The writing, directing, and performances combine to make a taunt eight hours of TV, one that you will most likely quickly binge your way through (so you can quickly begin watching Season 2).
 You’ll also be left with the unsettling knowledge that this is a true story, that this could and probably will happen again.
 That it could happen to you.
 You might even be inspired to suddenly start eating right, getting your eight hours of sleep every night, and making sure to drink water and exercise regularly…. —Amy Amatangelo

 Saved By the Bell